When can I apply for Scottish Child Payment for a child aged 6-15?

 Should I apply before 14 November to get my award as soon as possible?

 No. If we process an application before 14 November, it will be denied.
 We strongly encourage people to apply on the day itself or as soon after that as possible.
-Your award will be backdated to the date we receive your application.
+Your award will be backdated to the date we receive your form.

 I already receive Scottish Child Payment and my children are all under 6.
 Do I need to make a new application?